-Captain Nate Blackford, Sergeant Robert Scott, and Specialist Jeremy Phillips all completed the three-week program at Thomas Nelson, received approval of specific welds from instructor William Wade and NNS instructors, who will continue their training at the shipyard.
+Captain Nate Blackford, Sergeant Robert Scott, and Specialist Jeremy Phillips all completed the program at Thomas Nelson, received approval of specific welds from instructor William Wade and NNS instructors, who will continue their training at the shipyard.

 “There’s a clear need for more transition training programs in the region, and we believe the welding course fills a definite gap, both for military personnel leaving the service and area employers,” said Gary Pounder, Director of Contract Credit and Military Affairs at Thomas Nelson.
 “It gives service members an in-demand skill that provides more employment options once they hang up the uniform, and, at the same time, it increases the pool of highly trained workers needed for the region’s ship building and ship repair industries.”